animeshh/DistAlgo-Python/README.md

 Config Files: 1. config.json in respective folders 2. bootstrap.sh in nodejs consists of code to start clients and servers

-Test cases : cconfig-phase2, config-phase3
+Test cases : config_phase2, config_phase3

 Prerequisites:- 1.
 DistAlgo: You need to have the distribution installed on your system and added in the $PATH variable. or downolad "da" folder and run file from same directory.

-Code Execution:- 1. distAlgo: python3 -m da client-serevr.da
+Code Execution:- 1. distAlgo: python3 -m da client-serevr.da config1

+Currently reading test cases from /config-phase3 folder based on the mapping file "config.ini" so just pass "config1" as command line argument for executing 1st test case and so on..